FinOMOP/FinOMOP_OMOP_vocabulary_test/DOCUMENTATION/how_to_set_up_development_enviroment.md

 ## Set up R environment

-You need to have R installed.
+You need to have R installed with the same requirements that for Hades.
+See [Hades setup](https://ohdsi.github.io/Hades/rSetup.html)

 We use [renv](https://rstudio.github.io/renv/index.html) package to keep a reproducible environment between users.